 If there is one thing we have learned in all of our years of social media marketing it’s that Facebook is constantly changing things.
 We first wrote this post in early 2015 when the average Facebook reach was about 4.11% of total Page likes.
-Meaning for every 100 people who liked a Page, only four of them actually saw a post in their News Feed.
-Then we updated the post in January 2017 when the average reach was 8.92%.
+Meaning for every 100 people who liked a Page, only 4 of them actually saw a post in their News Feed.